-We know that children learn character mainly through imitation.
+You know that saying, “Children are always watching”?
+It’s true; children learn character mainly through imitation.
 They listen, observe and learn cooperation skills by watching the words and actions of their parents.
 When your child sees you working happily with others, they sense the joy you feel and will want to experience that joy, too.

 What are some ways that you can model cooperation?
-The following tips may seem like common sense, but by deliberately practicing these skills in front of your child, you are teaching behaviors that will ultimately help your child succeed (and will surely make you proud when your child imitates you on the playground):
+The following tips may seem like common sense, but by deliberately practicing these skills in front of your child, you are teaching behaviors that will ultimately help your child succeed — and make you proud when your child imitates you on the playground:

 - Listen carefully to others so that you can understand what they are saying.